Lee Hedges

-Junior Lee Hedges (born November 2, 1929) is, with 217 victories, the winningest high school football coach in the history of Shreveport-Bossier City in northwestern Louisiana.
+Junior Lee Hedges (November 2, 1929 – July 9, 2023) was an American high school football coach.
+His 217 victories are the most wins in the history of Shreveport–Bossier City in northwestern Louisiana.
 In 2001, the Caddo Parish School Board renamed the football stadium at Captain Shreve High School in Hedges' honor.
 In 2010, he was elected to the Louisiana Sports Hall of Fame in Natchitoches.